Security, honestly stated.

 Zero-retention.
 No model training.
 Ever.

 Pro AI calls hit Anthropic with data_retention: 0 and a signed zero-retention agreement.
 Your prompts and contact data are not used to train any model, ours, theirs, or anyone else's.
-The Jedi-style answer is on the FAQ.

 One person on the prod box.
 That's me.